 - Big Sky Country Bar & Grill – on Central Avenue and Third Street

 It wouldn't be a proper Wisconsin State Fair without a healthy dose of polka, so make sure to visit the bandstand at Cracovia, where you'll find the aptly named Polka Mania performing with Still Stormin' every day of the fest at 4 p.m.
 (3 p.m. on Sundays).
 Bonus points if you bust out a proper polka dance, as well!
 (Do not ask what the points do; the points are arbitrary because I just made them up now.)

 - Cracovia – on Sue Wetley Court and Second Street

 If you like rock of all kinds ...

 The worst people will tell you that rock is dead.
 They are unsurprisingly wrong – especially when it comes to the Wisconsin State Fair, where a trot down any block can find you a live band blasting out their particular brand of rock.
-A fan of a blend of hard rock and punk?
-Try Addiction at Water Street Brewery.
-Want some classic rock covers from the genre's glory days?
-There's Boomer Nation at Sprecher Landing.
-Stuck on smooth harmonies to go with your slick guitar solos.
-Sample Robert Allen Jr. And that's all just scratching the surface of all the ways you can rock out at State Fair.
+Charcoal Grill runs the full spectrum of rock – from hard rock and metal with Metal Men performing multiple nights, to local favorites Bad Boy, to Southern rock rapscallions The Sociables, and cover acts playing The Beatles, Heart, Foreigner and more.
+For more rock, Leadfoots will aptly put the pedal to the metal when it comes to jamming out with several sets from the likes of Hurricane Express and Milwaukee Blues Rock Collective – who will also make their way to Robert's stage as well.
+And that's all just scratching the surface of all the ways you can rock out at State Fair.